Skip to content

 INSERT INTO users (name) VALUES ('Dave'); -- id auto-assigned as 11

 - ON CONFLICT ...
 DO NOTHING is supported. - ON CONSTRAINT name resolves against DecentDB unique index names. - ON CONFLICT ...
 DO UPDATE is supported with explicit conflict target ((cols) or ON CONSTRAINT name). - In DO UPDATE expressions, unqualified columns resolve to the target table; EXCLUDED.col is supported. - Targetless ON CONFLICT DO UPDATE is not supported. - INSERT ...
 RETURNING is supported. - CHECK constraints are enforced on INSERT and UPDATE (including ON CONFLICT ...
 DO UPDATE). - CHECK fails only when the predicate is FALSE; TRUE and NULL pass. - UPDATE ...
 RETURNING and DELETE ...
-RETURNING are not supported.
+RETURNING are supported.

 SELECT